blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hinduism Rough Notes.md

 The Tantric texts can be divided into three classes:
-(1) Shaiva Agamas (traditions of the followers of Shiva) (2) Vaishnava Samhitas (“Collections of the Vaishnavas,” a name borrowed from the Vedic Samhitas) (3) Shakta Tantras (“Looms of the Followers of the Goddess Shakti”).
+(1) Shaiva Agamas (traditions of the followers of Shiva) (2) Vaishnava Samhitas (“Collections of the Vaishnavas,” a name borrowed from the Vedic Samhitas) (3) Shakta Tantras (“Looms of the followers of the Goddess Shakti”).
 However, they all have the common bond of venerating the Goddess

 ---